 (1) Establish application procedures and fees for licenses and registrations it issues under this chapter;

-(2) Specify all of the following:
+(2) Specify both of the following:

 (a) The conditions that must be met to be eligible for licensure;